Robert David MacDonald

-Robert David MacDonald (27 August 1929 – 19 May 2004), known as David, was a Scottish playwright, translator and theatre director.
+Robert David MacDonald (27 August 1929 – 19 May 2004) was a Scottish playwright, translator and theatre director.

 Early life

 Robert David MacDonald was born in Elgin, in Morayshire, Scotland on 27 August 1929, the son of a doctor and a tobacco company executive.
-He attended Wellington School, then read modern history at Magdalen College at Oxford University, and later trained as a conductor at the Royal College of Music and the Munich Conservatory.
+He attended Wellington School, then studied modern history at Magdalen College at Oxford University, and later trained as a conductor at the Royal College of Music and the Munich Conservatory.

 Career as a director

 MacDonald spent some years as a translator for UNESCO, where he met German director Erwin Piscator in 1957, leading to his involvement in theatre as a director.
 His collaboration with Piscator also led to his first significant success, when he translated Piscator's version of War and Peace in 1962.
 This was televised by Granada Television as well as being performed on Broadway for two years.

 He became assistant director at Glyndebourne and the Royal Opera at Royal Opera House, Covent Garden, before becoming artistic director of Her Majesty's Theatre at Carlisle.

 In 1970, he became co-artistic director of the Citizens Theatre in Glasgow, until his retirement in May 2003.
 During that time, he directed 50 productions and wrote fifteen plays for the company, including The De Sade Show (1975), Chinchilla (1977), Summit Conference (1978 – later seen in the West End with Glenda Jackson, Georgina Hale and Gary Oldman), A Waste of Time (1980), Don Juan (1980), Webster (1983), In Quest of Conscience (1994), Britannicus (2002) and Cheri (2003).
+In March 1989, he directed a production of John Home's Douglas, with Angela Chadfield in the role of Lady Randolph.